Winter blues? Follow these tips

 Light Exposure, Time Outside, and Exercise

-Sunlight exposure and spending time outside can significantly impact wintertime blues.
+Sunlight exposure and time spent outside can significantly reduce the risk of wintertime blues.
 Plus, the mood-enhancing benefits of exercise are very well-researched and documented.
 Go for a walk or spend some time outside at least once a day.
-If the weather limits your options to get out, exercise at home or a gym.
+If the weather limits your options to get out, exercise at home or at a gym.
 Get natural light on your skin and in your eyes through a sunny window.
 You could also use a “SAD lamp,” preferably first thing in the morning.

 Reduce Stress and Support your Immune System